- Absorica®, Accutane®, Amnesteem®, Claravis®, Myorisan®, Sotret®, ZenataneTM

 - Do not donate blood while taking isotretinoin and for 30 days after you take your last pill

 - See your dermatologist every month for follow-up visits.

 - Medicine comes in a pill form.
 You may take one or two pills a day, as your dermatologist prescribes.

 - Take isotretinoin with food.
 It works better if you take it with fatty food.

 - Dry skin, dry eyes, chapped lips, dry nose.

-- If you get pregnancy while on isotretinoin the baby could be born with: severe birth defects
+- If you get pregnant while on isotretinoin the baby could be born with severe birth defects

 - Joint aches

 - Very rare chance of depression (however studies show that it is more likely for your mood to improve while on isotretinoin)

 Learn more at the American Academy of Dermatology: